 The news that you have tested positive for COVID-19 may be disconcerting, but the MBL is here to support you as you navigate this period.
 Whether you live on- or off-campus, this webpage will help you understand what you need to do and what resources are available to you.

 General Information on Isolation

 Anyone living on campus who tests positive for coronavirus must live in isolation housing until cleared to return to regular campus housing by the MBL’s Contact Tracing Team.
+They must then provide MBL’s Human Resources department with proof of a negative Covid-19 PCR test or a note from their healthcare provider indicating they are no longer infectious.
 Those living off campus are advised to isolate in their homes.
 Isolation typically lasts for 10 days.

 While no one wants to stay away from the rest of campus, the goal of isolation is to enable individuals to recover from illness and prevent spread of COVID-19.
 Even if you are asymptomatic, staying in isolation will help keep others safe while you are contagious.

-Once isolation is complete you must continue following the same precautions such as wearing a face covering and maintaining social distance.
+Once isolation is complete you must continue following the same precautions such as wearing a face covering indoors.
 While you will develop some immunity to get over COVID-19, we don’t know how long that will last.
 The precautions are in place for the safety of our entire community.

 Isolation Information for On-Campus Program Participants

 If you test positive for COVID-19, a staff member from Housing and Conferences Department will contact you with further instructions and give you information on isolation and they will inform you if you need to relocate to a temporary housing location.
 They will also inquire about food allergies and/or special diet requirements for meal deliveries.